yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_datetime/conceptual-background.md

 These days, it's easy to find a visual image for the notion of absolute time.
 Imagine a dedicated TV channel, available everywhere on the planet, that simply broadcasts what a camera sees that's pointing at a clock located in Greenwich UK.
 The clock is set to what a sundial, standing on the exact zero degree meridian, will read—i.e. it will read 12:00:00 noon when the sundial casts its shortest shadow.

 Absolute time can now be measured with very high precision and accuracy with an atomic clock.
-Seconds, minutes, hours, and days, can all be defined as specific multiples of the caesium standard unit.
+Seconds, minutes, and hours can all be defined as specific multiples of the caesium standard unit.

-Of course, there is a standard for absolute time: the _UTC Time Standard_.
+Of course, there is a standard for absolute time: the _[UTC Time Standard](https://en.wikipedia.org/wiki/Coordinated_Universal_Time)_.

 Naturally, this "TV channel" (continuing with this metaphor) is available as a web service—for example, the [World Time API](http://worldtimeapi.org).
 Try this URL